erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/Additional-materials/Additional-materials-en.md

  - Download [Flashlight.7z](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/download/1.0/flashlight_fix.7z) and unzip to any folder

-> Run flashlight.exe to enable flashlight
+> Run flashlight.exe to enable the flashlight

 > Press any key to disable it